Boston Rooms. Overnight Lodging and Accommodations

-Promoting Black Boston writers who have books
+Promoting Black Boston writers releasing books

 - You have budgeted a few thousand dollars for hyper-local targeted publicity help.
 The PR buys a professional flyer and social media post campaign with physical distribution.
 You send emails to friends.
 You hired a gatekeeper person to reach out to who they know via a personal or acquired list.
 You hope for positive and large major media exposure in the local market.
 Part of the spend buys space at a brick and mortar venue where you stage a book release signing by RSVP.
 You hope a lot of people come.
 You hope you will break even.
 You don't want to carry home as many books and you go there with.